i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 If there is no speculative acks of delivered session tags, the overhead or the old protocol is much higher.

-No padding is assumed for the new protocol.
+No padding is assumed for analysis of the new protocol.
+No bundled leaseset is assumed.

 For ElGamal/AES+SessionTags